AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-spin-viewer-about/r-html5-spin-viewer-config-attrib/r-html5-spin-viewer-config-attrib-spinview-maxloadradius.md

   </tr>
   <tr>
    <td colname="col1"> <p><span class="codeph"><span class="varname"> highRes</span></span> </p> </td>
    <td colname="col2"> <p> Controls the quality of preloaded frames.
 When set to <span class="codeph"> 1</span> frames load in high-quality, matching the size of the component.
 When set to <span class="codeph"> 0</span> only the low-resolution preview tile is loaded. </p> <p>Preloading in high resolution improves the end-user experience, especially when auto-spin is enabled.
 At the same time, it results in slower start time and higher network consumption, so use with caution.
-When a high-resolution preload is used the preloaded frames are always at the original resolution that the component was initially loaded at. </p> </td>
+When a high-resolution preload is used, the preloaded frames are always at the original resolution that the component was initially loaded at. </p> </td>
   </tr>
  </tbody>
 </table>